-4. Relation between LC properties and flow across the YC
+3.2 Relation between LC properties and flow across the YC

-In this section, the characteristics of the Yucatan Current (surface velocity, vertical flow structure) during the LC expansion and retracted phases are analyzed.
+In this subsection, the characteristics of the Yucatan Current (surface velocity, vertical flow structure) during the LC expansion and retracted phases are analyzed.

-280 4.1.
-Flow properties during retracted phase
+3.2.1 Flow properties during retracted phase

 The YC flow characteristics during the LC retracted are compared to the properties during the month following their end when the LC expands in ClimBC (Figure 5) and VarBC (Figure 6) experiments.
-The meridional velocities across the YC are extracted (Panel a in Figures 5 and 6) and the percentages of time spent in a specific cell by a velocity range versus longitude are computed separately for the two periods of interest, i.e., during the retracted phase and for the month after its end (Panels b and c in Figures 5 and 6).
+The meridional velocities across the YC are extracted (Panel A in Figures 5, 6) and the percentages of time spent in a specific cell by a velocity range versus longitude are computed separately for the two periods of interest, i.e., during the retracted phase and for the month after its end (Panels b and c in Figures 5, 6).
 In both simulations, there is a clear difference in the mean velocity profile between the two periods with a higher maximum velocity shifted to the west in the periods after the retracted phases when the LC starts to invade the GoM.
 The variability of the velocity profile is higher during the retracted phases, possibly because of the higher number of days used to compute the percentages, but also because the Loop current position is not steady when in retracted position as it can be seen in Figure 4.
+The difference in variability between ClimBC and VarBC is especially noticeable when comparing the panels b to d in Figures 5, 6.
+The variability is substantially smaller in ClimBC in the months following the retracted periods.